shrikumaran/shrikumaran.github.io/_pages/about.md

   - /about.html
 ---

-I am a EC undergraduate student at GRIET.
+I am an EC undergraduate student at GRIET.
 I am interested in Machine Learning and Deep Learning, especially in GANs and Unsupervised Learning, with its applications in computer vision and image processing applications.

 ***